Pauan/fable-getting-started/README.md

   **Note:** In certain situations you may need to add the package to `dependencies` rather than `devDependencies`

-Generally the first option is better, but the second option gives you more precise control.
+Usually the first option is better, but the second option gives you more precise control.

-If a JavaScript library isn't on npm, you can instead use a Git URL:
+If a JavaScript library isn't on [npm](https://www.npmjs.com/), you can instead use a Git URL:

 ```
 yarn add --dev git+https://foo/bar.git#commit
 ```

-You will need to replace `foo/bar.git` with the URL to the git repository, and you should also specify a `commit`, which should be a git commit hash.
+You will need to replace `foo/bar.git` with the URL to the Git repository, and you should also specify a `commit`, which should be a Git commit hash.
 Here is an example:

 ```
 yarn add --dev git+https://github.com/Pauan/fable-getting-started.git#354a0b13a0d4df61d0cc8615829b238fdd1fbd3e
 ```

-If the git repository is hosted on GitHub, you can instead use a shorter form:
+If the Git repository is hosted on GitHub, you can instead use the shorter form `author/name`, like this:

 ```
 yarn add --dev Pauan/fable-getting-started#354a0b13a0d4df61d0cc8615829b238fdd1fbd3e